My Child Has Cancer: Now What?

 - Spending time with siblings, friends, and loved ones

 - Stay Organized: A flood of information and new people will suddenly be part of your everyday life.
 Staying organized will help you stay calm.
-NCI offers a list of questions to ask your child’s care team.
 During the appointment, the following tips can help you remember important details:

 - Write questions in a notebook and take it to appointments.
 Record the answers to your questions, log medication and treatment options, and jot down names of important players on the care team.